 Broom and Dust Pan

-If you’re looking for more great additions to your RV accessories starter kit to equip your RV with, we’ve put together a collaboration video with some of our favorite full-time RV friends who talk about their favorites:
+If you’re looking for more great additions to your RV starter kit, check out our collaboration video (below) we shared with some of our favorite full-time RV friends:

-Lastly, here’s a video we put together with 10 other experienced RVers on what RV accessories they DON’T recommend!
-Check ’em out!
+Also, here’s a video (below) that we put together with 10 other RVers on what RV accessories they DON’T recommend!